 Likewise, a special wedding song has been a tradition in the West for many generations now.
 It's a memorable part of a wedding ceremony or reception.
 A person's favorite song is also played a their funeral or memorial service.
-As you can see, music is an integral part of our personalities and our lives.
+It's fair to say that music is an integral part of our lives.

-To celebrate the importance of music in our memories, we've curated 20 songs about memories that you could use as a soundtrack for your Memories Timeline.
+To celebrate the importance of music in our memories, we've curated 20 songs about memories that you could include in your Memories Timeline.

 A modern-day classic, this song by Green Day is widely used in TV shows and films, especially during emotional scenes.
 That's because the song's melody and lyrics perfectly capture the feeling of nostalgia and cherishing memories with loved ones.